unrealwork/axibase-collector/jobs/docker-compose.md

       docker-compose up -d
 ```

-Login into ATSD on `https://docker_host:8443` using administrator credentials.
+Log in to ATSD on `https://docker_host:8443` using administrator credentials.